jamesma/JavaEight/demo/streams.md

    from functional programming languages to manipulate data.
 Stream operations can be executed either sequentially or in parallel.

-In additiona, streams have two important characteristics:
+In addition, streams have two important characteristics:

 1. *pipelining* - many stream operations return a stream themselves, allowing operations to be chained and form a larger pipeline.
 This enables certain optimizations that we explain in detail